 - Steep gorge-like or canyon areas where rivers create passes between mountains and air currents are favorable along the gorge or canyon

-Birders interested in seeing a kettle should contact local hawkwatch groups and birding organizations to learn not only the best sites, but also the best times to see raptors in great numbers.
-In many areas, kettling behavior may last for several weeks during migration, but there are definite peak periods when the birds are more numerous and viewing is more popular.
-Volunteers are often welcome to participate in organized hawkwatch counts, and birders should brush up on how to identify birds in flight and how to count birds so they are up to the challenge.
+Birders interested in seeing a kettle should contact local hawkwatch groups and birding organizations.
+They can tell you the best sites and times to see raptors kettle.
+In many areas, kettling behavior may last for several weeks during migration, but there are definite peak periods when there are more birds.